Eating Disorder Stories

 "I'm going to get help," I thought.

 Once the hard part was over, telling my parents and getting them through the initial shock, it was time to look for some professional help.
 My parents and school counselor were, of course, going to continue to be involved, but I needed someone who specialized in eating disorders.
-After a couple of tries, I finally found a therapist-nutritionist team who met my needs perfectly.
+After a couple of tries, I finally found a therapist-dietitian team who met my needs perfectly.

-My therapist, Jen, and my nutritionist, Kathy, would work together to create a food plan and devise a list of strategies to help me work through those tough times.
+My therapist, Jen, and my dietitian, Kathy, would work together to create a food plan and devise a list of strategies to help me work through those tough times.
 However, I had a lot to do on my end as well.
 The next few months I would be recording everything I ate, my thoughts after meals, when I had my episodes, and many other things that seemed tedious but would eventually lead me to my recovery.

 The months that followed were the hardest I had ever lived through.
 I had never been so aware of my feelings and insecurities until they were pulled out from the back of my mind and sprawled in front of my face.
 I needed to learn to face my anxieties instead of ignoring them.
 I needed to learn how to organize my thoughts and contradict the bad with the good.
 Most importantly, though, I needed to create balance.
 As a bulimic, I was always walking on a tightrope and the slightest worry could cause me to slip and lose control.
 This balance involved juggling my school work, family time, food plan, job, boyfriend, and free time.
 I eventually would develop strategies and distractions to fill in the gaps; keeping myself busy was key.
 Slowly I felt safer while walking across this tightrope.
 My family and a few carefully selected friends were always there to spot me in case I felt like I was going to fall.